jaskaran-adhen/FlashQuizAPP/README.md

-# 📱 FlashQuiz - AI-Powered Flashcard Quiz App
+# 📱 FlashQuiz - AI-Powered Flashcard Quiz App Using Gemini

 **FlashQuiz** is a modern React Native app that dynamically generates flashcard quizzes based on any topic you provide.
 Powered by **Google's Gemini API**, it delivers personalized multiple-choice quizzes in real-time.
 Even when the API limit is reached, the app falls back to a mock quiz — ensuring a smooth and uninterrupted experience.